microsoft/react-native-windows-samples/docs/native-modules-setup.md

 1. At the top, change the `Solution Platform` to `x86`, `x64` or `ARM`.
 1. In the `Build` menu, select `Build Solution`.

+### Next Steps

+You have now created the scaffolding to build a native module or view manager.
+Now it's time to add the business logic to the module - follow the steps described in the [Native Modules](native-modules.md) and [View Managers](view-managers.md) documents.